pydantic/logfire/docs/guides/web-ui/live.md

 )
 ```

+Some basic examples to get started:

-So for example, to view your warnings and errors you could query:
-- `level > 'info'`
+- To view your warnings and errors type: `level > 'info'`

-To see just exceptions you could do:
-- `is_exception = true`
+- To see just exceptions type: `is_exception = true`

-To filter by service name (which you can find on the detail panel of any given trace):
-- `service_name = 'crud-api'`
+- To filter by service name (which you can find on the detail panel of any given trace): `service_name = 'crud-api'`

 ## Details panel closed